 So, as a non-Indian what are your thoughts on Indian food?
 If you, like most others out there, say I love Naan, Butter chicken masala, Chicken Tikka, Tandoori Chicken et al, then you have just managed to touch upon north-west India.

 As you had rightly sensed, these are all the most popular Punjabi dishes and their popularity in the west is understandable, as most restaurants are run by Punjabis.
 That does not define the whole Indian Cuisine in any way.

-I assure that if you follow me along, you can whip up an Indian meal pretty much like any Indian.
-If you are not a cooking person, then atleast after following this post you can understand Indian menu at restaurants and order food confidently, knowing fully well what to expect 😀 .
+I assure you that if you follow me along, you can whip up an Indian meal pretty much like any Indian.
+If you are not a cooking person, then at least after following this post you can understand the Indian menu at restaurants and order food confidently, knowing fully well what to expect 😀 .